MarcelCode/mercantile/README.md

 This project is a [port](https://github.com/mapbox/mercantile ) from a mercantile implementation in python.

-Only some parts of the methods are ported.
+Only some methods are ported.
 For examples please check mercantile_test.go